Counting using Hall Algebras III. Quivers with Potentials: Application to Cluster Algebras

-We freeze the same set of vertices of $Q^g$ as that of $Q$, and let $\tilde{B}$ be the extended $B$-matrix of $Q^g$.
+We freeze the same set of vertices of $Q^g$ as that of $Q$.
 Although the extended vertex $\infty$ is not frozen, we will never perform mutation at $\infty$ henceforth.
+Let $\wtd{B}$ be the $B$-matrix of $Q^g$.
+Note that $Q$ is the full subquiver of $Q^g$ without the vertex $\infty$ so $\wtd{B}$ is obtained from $B$ by adjointing a row corresponding to the vertex $\infty$.